Zhoues/RoboRefer/README.md

       python use_api.py \
       --image_path ../assets/outdoor_3.png \
-      --prompt "Please point to the third car in the row closest to the viewer, from right to left" \
+      --prompt "Point to the third car in the row closest to the viewer, from right to left" \
       --output_path ../assets/my_outdoor_result_3.png \
       --url http://127.0.0.1:25547

       python use_api.py \
       --image_path ../assets/outdoor_3.png \
-      --prompt "Please point to the brown car in the row closest to the viewer" \
+      --prompt "Point to the brown car in the row closest to the viewer" \
       --output_path ../assets/my_outdoor_result_4.png \
       --url http://127.0.0.1:25547